bbauska/W3Cx-5of5/README.md

 <h5>Example #2: how to track all possible events and manipulate many properties</h5>

-This example also shows how to handle failures.
-See the code and play with this example below:
+<p>This example also shows how to handle failures.
+See the code and play
+with this example below:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 411.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">